Topics Poetry in the Hebrew Bible |

-When we read Genesis chapter one we usually see only one story there, but there are actually many stories.
+When we read Genesis chapter one, we usually see only one story there, but there are actually many stories.
 Why don't we see these multiple stories?
-Because we read the Hebrew Bible from a Modern Western thinkers point of view and not from an Ancient Eastern thinkers view like the Hebrews who wrote it.
+Because we read the Hebrew Bible from a Modern Western thinker's point of view and not from an Ancient Eastern thinker's view like the Hebrews who wrote it.
 The Hebrews style of writing is prolific with a style of poetry unfamiliar to most readers of the Bible.
 This poetry is nothing like the poetry we are used to reading today and therefore it is invisible to us.

-example look at Psalms 40:8; "I desire to do your will, O my God; your Torah is within my heart" Here we see that doing the will of God is the same thing as having the Torah within your heart.
+Often, we overlook what the Bible is telling us because we are not recognizing what the poetry of a passage is attempting to convey.
+For example, look at Psalms 40:8; "I desire to do your will, O my God; your Torah is within my heart" Here we see that doing the will of God is the same thing as having the Torah within your heart.

 It must be remembered that modern western thinkers view events in step logic.
 This is the idea that each event comes after the previous forming a series of events in a linear timeline.
-But, the Hebrews did not think in step logic but in block logic.
+But the Hebrews did not think in step logic but in block logic.
 This is the grouping together of similar ideas together and not in chronological order.
 Most people read Genesis chapter one from a step logic perspective or chronological, rather than from the block logic so prevalent in Hebrew poetry.

 Now let us look at the Creation story Parallels of Genesis chapter one.

 The first story is found in Genesis 1.1 "In the beginning God created the heavens and the earth."
 The Hebrew word "bara" is a verb and is usually translated as "create".
 To really understand what this word means let us look at another passage where this word is used.